dlaurence269/item_catalog/README.md

-# What is This Project?
+# Purpose
-* Besides the below, this project is also part of the final project; the Linux Server Project.
-The goal being to host an old project on a server that we configured and secured ourselves.
+* While this project is "Full Stack" in of itself, it is the final project for the "Backend" section of the Udacity Full Stack Web Developer course.
-* This project is one of the main projects for Udacity's Full Stack Nanodegree.
+* This project is an "Item Catalog" website that provides a list of items within a variety of catgories.
-* This is the final project for the "Backend" section of the course.
+* It also has a user registration and authentication system handled by third party OAuth providers like Google, Facebook, or in this case Github.
-* We were instructed to create an "Item Catalog" website that provides a list of items within a variety of catgories.
+* Registered users will have the ability to post, edit and delete their own items, CRUD (create, read, update and delete) operations.
-* We also needed to provide a user registration and authentication system handled by third party OAuth providers like Google, Facebook, or in my case Github.
+* This project showcases RESTful web application development using the Python framework Flask along with implementation of  third-party OAuth authentication.

-* Registered users will have the ability to post, edit and delete their own items.
+# Update
-* This project is to show that we can develop a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
-We need to properly use the various HTTP methods available to us and relate them to CRUD (create, read, update and delete) operations.
+* After submission this project was updated to also part of the final Udacity project; the Linux Server Project.
+The goal being to configure and secure a server, and then host an old project on it, this project.

-# How can the code be run?
+# Running the Code
 * Visit http://beers.daniellaurence.com/
 * OR
 * Clone or Fork this repository.